 We use six heat pump units cascaded together to provide over 200 kilowatts (kW) of heat to the building’s radiator systems.
 The heat pumps will generate around 187 Megawatt hours (MWh) of heat energy each year removing the need to use 32,000 litres of oil per year and reducing our CO2 emissions by around 43 tonnes a year.
 Anglesey will save around £7,000 on fuel bills each year in addition to generating an income from the Government’s Renewable Heat Incentive scheme.

 We used to use oil fired boilers to heat the House, switching to a water source heat pump system has removed the risk of an environmentally damaging oil leak.
 The new system uses around one third of the energy used by our oil boilers, and this significantly reduces our carbon emissions.

-The low temperature background heat provided by the heat pump is also better for looking after our sensitive collections in the House, as opposed to the fluctuating high temperature heat from an oil boiler.
+And the low temperature background heat provided by the heat pump is also better for our sensitive collections in the House.

 - The National trust now gets more energy from renewable sources than from oil.

 - In 2017 alone 8% of energy in the National Trust was converted to come from renewable sources.